Thursday, April 13, 2023

 Bulla bearing impressed markings corresponding to the tokens held inside.
 [Source: Schmandt-Besserat]

 The cylindrical seal made it possible for the temple to knowingly accept only bullae they issued.
 Each administrative office had its own seal made easily identifiable through a distinct design.
 Administrators ‘signed’ bullae by rolling their department’s seal along the softened clay before it was balled into a sphere.
 With respect to modern cryptography, these signatures were emblazoned in clay rather than encoded in bits.
 Archaeological evidence suggests that the intricately embossed motifs on the seal were time-consuming to produce and necessitated a profound mastery of the art, protecting the temple against illicit reproductions.
-A group of specialized administrators, known as inspectors, developed an expertise in the practice of fraud identification, possessing well-trained eyes that could spot even the slight imperfections in a signature.
+A segment of administrators specialized in token inspection, developing an expertise in fraud identification, with well-trained eyes that could spot even the slight imperfections in a signature.

 Double-Spending